 You May Qualify for Legal Assistance

 Still have questions about preparing for your future as a disabled person?
-An experienced Social Security attorney will meet with you in private and answer all your questions for free.
+An experienced Social Security attorney will happily answer all your questions for free.
 They’ll connect you with much-needed resources in your area — and even help you file your SSD claim (or appeal, if the SSA denies you benefits).
 You’ll never pay anything for professional claim help unless that lawyer helps you win benefits.
 And if you do win, you’ll only pay a small, one-time fee, according to federal law.

 Ready to see if you may qualify?
 Click the button below to start your free benefits evaluation online now.